 Pragmatics is the study of language in a social setting.
 Think communication.
-Just as children struggle with emotions, many children struggle with expressing themselves and understanding what is said to them in facial expressions, non-verbal clues, tone, etc. While some children learn by example, others must be taught how to handle various situations that arise.
+Just as children struggle with emotions, many children also battle expressing themselves correctly and understanding what is said to them in facial expressions, non-verbal clues, tone, etc. While some children learn by example, others must be taught how to handle various situations that arise.

 According to the American Speech-Language-Hearing Association: